 The client fulfilled all terms of probation in record time with zero problems.
 With less than two years of formal probation completed, the judge reduced the probation from formal probation to informal probation and the client moved to Utah.

 In Utah, he enrolled in college and earned a four-year degree.
-He got married (to the girlfriend) and had two boys.
+He got married (to the girlfriend who was allegedly the victim) and had two boys.

 Fast forward to 2018 and the client was enrolling in graduate school and needed to be able to travel to Canada for classes.
 He was also eligible for promotion at work and needed the felony reduced to a misdemeanor and then expunged.